the-scouts/por/sphinx_source/chapter-5.rst

 d.
 Every effort should be made to find a County Chair.
 Only in extreme circumstances may the County Commissioner act as County Chair for a short period.

 e.
 The County Secretary---unless employed by the County---is elected by the County Scout Council at the Annual General Meeting every year.
 The role may not be held by a Leader, Manager or Supporter where that could lead to any real or potential conflict of interest within the charity or directly related charities.
-For example, a District Secretary should not be the County Secretary in the same Scout County but could be County Secretary in a different Scout County (subject to having the time and skill to undertake both roles).\ :sup:`sv`
+For example, a District Secretary should not be the County Secretary in the same Scout County but could be County Secretary in a different Scout County (subject to having the time and skill to undertake both roles).\ :sv:`#`

 f.
 The County Treasurer is elected by the County Scout Council at the Annual General Meeting every year.
 The role may not be held by a Leader, Manager or Supporter where that could lead to any real or potential conflict of interest within the charity or directly related charities.
-For example, a District Treasurer should not be the County Treasurer in the same Scout County but could be County Treasurer in a different Scout County (subject to having the time and skill to undertake both roles).\ :sup:`sv`
+For example, a District Treasurer should not be the County Treasurer in the same Scout County but could be County Treasurer in a different Scout County (subject to having the time and skill to undertake both roles).\ :sv:`#`

 g.
 No individual may hold more than one of the appointments of County Chair, Secretary or Treasurer of the same Executive Committee.
 Neither may the appointments be combined in anyway.